Last Updated on

 This is assuming that there wasn’t a specific physical condition that caused you to atrophy in the first place.

-If you have trained long and hard in the past, and managed to bulk up and strengthen your muscles, then you should be able to achieve this same strength and form again, and slightly quicker than you did the first time round.
+If you have trained long and hard in the past and managed to bulk up and strengthen your muscles, then you should be able to achieve this same strength and form again.
+And perhaps slightly quicker than you did the first time around.